MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 ## Signing a custom module
 > [!IMPORTANT]
-> It is mandatory to have all of the .dll files tha comprise a custom module (actual assembly and all its dependencies) signed with a trusted certificate.
+> It is mandatory to have all of the .dll files tha comprise a custom module (generated assembly and all its dependencies) signed with a trusted certificate.

 To finalize the creation of the custom module, all generated .dll files, which can be found under the bin/release or bin/Debug folder of the project, must be signed.